 you cover personal expenses.
 This is a great alternative to a traditional job, while

 in grad school.
-Please visit the School of Graduate Studies for more details on becoming a GA and the benefits.
+Please visit the Graduate Studies for more details on becoming a GA and the benefits.

 Paying your bill on time is important.
 Southeast offers a variety of payment options, so find the option that best suits you!
 Can’t pay your account in full by the due

 date?
 Don’t worry, we have an Installment Payment Plan (IPP).
 If your confirmed financial

 aid is greater than your account balance, no payment will be required.
 Nearly all

 methods of payment are accepted, and you can even pay online through the Account Summary.
 Just make sure to pay your bill on time, or you may be charged late fees or cancelled